Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Backscattering in microring Resonators

 \subsubsection{Idler Splitting}

-With only idler mode splitting, all photons are generated by the forward propagating pump field, so the signal field is non-zero only in the forward propagating direction, though the idler scattering allows for pairs to be produced with the idler exiting in the backward mode (\textbf{f-b}), as well as the forward mode (\textbf{f-f}).
+With only idler mode splitting, all photons are generated by the forward propagating pump field, so the signal field is non-zero only in the forward propagating direction, though the idler scattering allows for pairs to be produced with the idler exiting in the backward mode (\mbox{\textbf{f-b}}), as well as the forward mode (\mbox{\textbf{f-f}}).
 In Fig.~\ref{fig:idlerSplitPuritys} we see the purity and pair probabilities for the case where only the idler mode is split by parameter $g_i$.
-The purity of the heralded photon suffers as a result of splitting, and these effects are can be readily seen observing the changes to the \textbf{f-f} JSAs.
+The purity of the heralded photon suffers as a result of splitting, and these effects can be readily seen observing the changes to the \mbox{\textbf{f-f}} JSAs.
 In the case the forward propagating idler mode is used as herald, the heralding efficiency is unchanged by the splitting since every forward propagating herald is accompanied by a heralded signal photon (up to the 0.5 probability caused by the critically coupled phantom/loss channel).
-If however the signal is used as the herald, some partner photons are lost into the back-propagating modes so the heralding efficiency would be reduced by a factor given by the ratio between the \textbf{f-f} and \textbf{f-b} pair probabilities.
+If however the signal is used as the herald, some partner photons are lost into the back-propagating modes so the heralding efficiency would be reduced by a factor given by the ratio between the \mbox{\textbf{f-f}} and \mbox{\textbf{f-b}} pair probabilities.
 These observed single photons (forward propagating signal photons without accompanied idler photons) can be understood as a thermal source when tracing over the back-propagating idler mode, but unlike in the case of loss applied to a two-mode squeezed source, this thermal contribution is characterised by an altogether different spectrum.
-This spectrum, given by the marginal of the \textbf{f-b} JSA, could in principle, be filtered or mode sorted to some degree, from the \textbf{f-f} JSA of the bi-photon term.
-In the case of the \textbf{f-b} bi-photons the pair probability quickly approaches appreciable levels for even relatively slight splitting.
-The purity of such \textbf{f-b} bi-photons begins at $0.968$ at very low rates, owing to the narrower filtered spectrum of the idler photons coupling out backwards, though reduces as the splitting increases and the states become brighter.
-At large splitting the \textbf{f-b} JSA differs significantly from the \textbf{f-f} case, in that it's non-vanishing at $k_s=k_i=0$, which can be seen to result from the non-vanishing field enhancement of the idler at $k_i=0$, analogous to the back propagating pump mode in Fig.~\ref{fig:pumpSplittingLinear}, \emph{iii)} and \emph{iv)}.
+This spectrum, given by the marginal of the \mbox{\textbf{f-b}} JSA \com{(where the idler marginal is obtained by $\int d k_s F(k_s,k_i)F^*(k_s,k_i)$)}, could in principle, be filtered or mode sorted to some degree, from the \mbox{\textbf{f-f}} JSA of the bi-photon term.